TheGoncaloSilva/bridge_server/README.md

 ## Note

-For each python file, there are is a set of arguments that can/should be provided when launching, please execute the file with `-h` argument to see which.
+For each python file, there are a set of arguments that can/should be provided when launching, please execute the file with `-h` argument to see which.

 **Attention:** When launching the clients don't forget to specify it's nick or name